microsoft/spatial-computing/Solutions/LUIS-CachingService/README.md

 * Select your **Azure subscription** if you have access to more than one.
 * It is recommended to create a new **resource group** for this solution.
 This ensures that all associated cloud services are grouped together without being cluttered with other unrelated services you may already have.
 * Select the **location** (i.e. region) where the services will be located.
 You should pick the region that is closest to you to reduce latency.
 * Change the **App name** to the one you want to use.
-This is only a prefix used to name all the related Azure services consistently.
+This is only a prefix used to name all the related Azure services consistently and a random suffix will be added to this name to insure uniqueness in Azure.
 You can keep the default if you prefer.
 * An Azure SQL Database will be created for you.
 Enter your **SQL Server admin credentials** in the required fields.
 *  Update the **repo url** and **branch** settings to match your own fork (as applicable).
 6. Once you're ready to deploy, select the checkbox to agree to the terms and click the **Purchase** button.
-7. Open the solution (LuisCacheClient.sln) and publish the project LuisCacheServer to the Azure Mobile App that was created for you.
+7. Open the cloud components solution **LuisCacheCloud.sln** and publish the project **LuisCacheServer** to the Azure Mobile App that was created for you:
+* Right-click the **LuisCacheServer** project and select **Publish**.
+* Select **App Service** as the publish target.
+* Pick the **Select Existing** option and click the **Publish** button.
+* In the App Service publishing dialog that appears, select your subscription and expand the resource group you created during the ARM template deployment.
+* Select the App Service under that group.
+There should be only one, named using the prefix you selected with a random suffix appended.
+* Select the **OK** button to start deployment.
+8. Repeat the steps above to publish the project **LuisCacheFunctions** to the Azure Function that was created for you.
+Note that functions are also published as Azure App services.
+The existing function name will start with your prefix, followed by the same random suffix, and ends with "func".
+9. Open the client components solution **LuisCacheClient.sln** and edit the file **Mainpage.xaml.cs** in the UWP client project **LuisCacheClient**:
+* In the **MainPage()** constructor, populate the three variables with your LUIS Subscription key, LUIS App Id, and App Service web uri.
+Note that while the LUIS service was created for you by the ARM template, you'll have to build your own LUIS model [in the LUIS portal](https://www.luis.ai) and publish it to Azure.